 My shopping list: Acorelle, Algamaris, Avène, Bioderma, Cattier, Caudalie, La Roche Posay, Lavera, Melvita, Natessance, Nuxe, Purasana, Weleda…

 They also make their own organic products.
-I buy my hair mask from them as well as some vegetable and essential oils.
+I buy my hair mask from them as well as some plant and essential oils.

-My shopping list: hair mask, vegetable oils (apricot, black cumin, jojoba, castor…), essential oils (carrot, manuka…)
+My shopping list: hair mask, plant oils (apricot, black cumin, jojoba, castor…), essential oils (carrot, manuka…)

 I discovered this website last year, I believe.
 Content beauty and its founder Imelda Burke are pioneers in the natural beauty world.
 There, you will find every natural/organic brands you could be interested in and even discover new ones (which is the best!).
 Their selection is truly amazing and well rounded, going from skincare, bodycare, haircare, fragrance to wellness.
 They also offer free international shipping on orders over 30£.

 My shopping list: Boucleme, Evolve, Hurraw, Ilia beauty, Jane Iredale, Josh Rosebrook, La belle Lune, RMS beauty, Skin & Tonic, Studio 78 Paris, Tata Harper, W3ll People, Whamisa…

 Well, if you’re interested in skincare you are maybe be surprised to see Deciem in the niche brands category (especially seeing the success of its most popular brand, The Ordinary).
 However, in France it isn’t that well known yet.
 Deciem is a canadian umbrella company, at the cutting edge of science, for multiple beauty brands: Niod, Hylamide, The Chemistry brand, The Ordinary, Stemm, Fountain, HIF… They offer worldwide shipping (free on orders over 25$/£/€ for the US and Europe).